 On February 2, 2023, FE, along with FET, entered into the FET P&SA II with Brookfield and the Brookfield Guarantors, pursuant to which FE agreed to sell to Brookfield at the closing, and Brookfield agreed to purchase from FE, an incremental 30% equity interest in FET for a purchase price of \$3.5 billion.
 The FET Equity Interest Sale closed on March 25, 2024 and FET continues to be consolidated in FirstEnergy's financial statements.
 The purchase price was paid in part by the issuance of two promissory notes at closing having an aggregate principal amount of \$1.2 billion with: (i) one promissory note having an aggregate principal amount of \$750 million, at an interest rate of 5.75% per annum, with a maturity date of September 25, 2025 and (ii) one promissory note having an aggregate principal amount of \$450 million, at an interest rate of 7.75% per annum, with a maturity date of December 31, 2024.
 Both notes are expected to be repaid in 2024.
 The remaining \$2.3 billion of the purchase price was paid in cash at closing.
-Brookfield Corporation has guaranteed the full amount of the promissory notes.
+On July 17, 2024, Brookfield Corporation has guaranteed the paid FE approximately \$1.2 billion in full amount satisfaction of the promissory notes. notes.
+Interest income associated with the promissory notes was \$20 million and \$21 million for the three and six months ended June 30, 2024, respectively, and is reported within "Miscellaneous income, net" on FirstEnergy's Consolidated Statements of Income.
 As a result of the consummation of the transaction, Brookfield's interest in FET increased from 19.9% to 49.9%, while FE retained the remaining 50.1% ownership interests of FET.

-On January 1, 2024, FirstEnergy consolidated the Pennsylvania Companies into FE PA, including OE subsidiary, Penn, making FE PA a new, single operating entity and the successor-in-interest to all assets and liabilities of the Pennsylvania Companies.
-FE PA, as of January 1, 2024, is FE's only regulated distribution utility in Pennsylvania encompassing the operations previously conducted individually by the Pennsylvania Companies and FE PA serves an area with a population of approximately 4.5 million and operates under the rate districts of the former Pennsylvania Companies.
-FirstEnergy is also evaluating the legal, financial, operational and branding benefits of consolidating the Ohio Companies into a single Ohio utility company.
+On January 1, 2024, FirstEnergy consolidated the Pennsylvania Companies into FE PA, including OE subsidiary, Penn, making rendering FE PA a new, single operating entity and the successor-in-interest to all assets and liabilities of the Pennsylvania Companies.
+FE PA, as As of January 1, 2024, FE PA is FE's only regulated distribution utility power company in Pennsylvania encompassing the operations previously conducted individually by the Pennsylvania Companies and Companies.
+FE PA serves an area with a population of approximately 4.5 million and operates under the rate districts of the former Pennsylvania Companies.
+FirstEnergy is also evaluating continues to evaluate the legal, financial, operational and branding benefits of consolidating the Ohio Companies into a single Ohio utility power company.